nubificus/vaccel-tutorials/lab5/README.md

 ```
 The noop plugin is pre-exported.
 To use a different plugin, ensure you export it before running the application.

-## Run an application on guest
+## Accessing the host

-To run a vAccel example, we first need to connect to the VM by executing the already running Docker container.
+To run a vAccel application on guest, we need a guest-host communication.
+The previous step ("Booting a VM") shows us how to launch the guest, a QEMU-based VM inside a Docker container.
+For the host, we need to connect to the VM by executing the already running Docker container.
 Open a terminal and copy the \<CONTAINER ID\> the following command returns:
 ```
 docker ps